Create Adobe AEM Project from Scratch in 5 Steps with Apache Maven

 </pluginRepositories>

-Note: Adobe repositories require secured HTTP.
+Note: Adobe repositories require HTTPS connections.

 Create a folder for the new project and navigate to it in the terminal.
 Generate the project using the multimodule-content-package-archetype: